-The City anticipates having up to \$400,000 of available funding to commit to eligible projects from the 2020 Community Development Block Grant (CDBG) Program, with single project generally receiving between \$50,000 and \$200,000.
-Some available funds are from 2020, and some are prospective funds for 2021.
-Funds would be available to contract after July 1, 2021 or when HUD releases 2021 allocations.
-Additional funds explicitly targeted for coronavirus (COVID-19) response may be made available prior to July 1, 2021.
+The City anticipates having approximately \$300,000 of available funding to commit to eligible projects with a single project generally receiving between \$50,000 and \$200,000.
+Available funds are prospective funds from 2024.
+Funds would be available to contract after July 1, 2024, or when HUD releases 2024 allocations.
+Additionally, other City funds may be made available for successful housing or childcare applications at higher amounts.